-Over the recent two decades public health community has paid more attention to social influence factors that health.
+Over the recent two decades public health community has paid more attention to social factors that influence health.
 Social determinant of health (SDH) are different from medical care and services.
 These factors themselves are affected by social policies, and they influence health more than medical care and services do (5).
 SDH is the condition in which an individuals is born, grows up, lives, works, and gets old, and a context where all above conditions exist.
-SDH include race and ethnicity, place residence, income, of economic status, age, gender, education, childhood occupation, conditions, transportation, diet, access to health services. addiction, tobacco consumption, etc. (5-6).
+SDH include race and ethnicity, income, place of residence, economic status, age, gender, education, childhood occupation, conditions, transportation, diet, access to health services. addiction, tobacco consumption, etc. (5-6).